chrlyz/wrdhom_contracts/README.md

 # Proof Of Events

-Mina smart contract and zkPrograms to power an auditable, resilient, and credibly neutral social media platform.
+Mina smart contracts and zkPrograms to power an auditable, resilient, customizable, user-centric, and credibly-neutral social media platform.

 ## Clone